False confession: Corethian Bell (2000)

-In 2000, Corethian Bell, who has a diagnosis of mental retardation, was accused of murdering his mother, Netta Bell, after he had found her body and called police in Cook County, Illinois.
+In 2000, Corethian Bell, who has a diagnosis of intellectual disability, was accused of murdering his mother, Netta Bell, after he had found her body and called police in Cook County, Illinois.
 Police questioned him for more than 50 hours.
 He said he eventually confessed to the murder of his mother because police hit him so hard he was knocked off his chair, and because he thought that if he confessed, the interrogations would stop.
 He believed that he would be able to explain himself to a judge and be set free.
 His confession was videotaped, but his interrogation was not.
 At the time Cook County prosecutors were required to videotape murder confessions, but not the preceding interrogations.
 With his confession on tape, Bell was tried, convicted, and sentenced to jail.

 When the DNA at the crime scene was finally tested a year later, it matched that of a serial rapist named DeShawn Boyd.
 He was already in prison after having been convicted of three other violent sexual assaults, all in the same neighborhood as the Netta Bell murder.
 Bell filed a civil lawsuit with the help of Herschella Conyers and her University of Chicago Law School students, which was settled by the city in 2006 for $1 million.

 Tyler Edmonds (2003)

-In 2003, Tyler Edmonds, who was a 13-boy, was pressured to confess by his step sister, Kristi Fulgham, for a murder of her husband which she committed.
-She told Edmonds to take the blame for the murder to protect her from getting the death penalty as he would face no punishment due to his young age.
-He listened to her and told the detectives that he murdered the husband together with her.
-While he was in jail, he recanted his confession but it was too late, he would be convicted of the murder and sentenced to life in prison without the possibility of parole in 40 years in 2004.
-Edmonds was given a new trial in 2007, after the court found that his confession was unreliable, a jury found him innocent in 2008.
-In 2009, Tyler Edmonds would receive a payment of $200,000 by the state for wrongful conviction, he would later receive a settlement of $135,000 in 2017.
+In 2003, 13-year-old Tyler Edmonds was pressured by his half-sister, Kristi Fulgham, into confessing to the murder of her husband, Joey Fulgham.
+Kristi Fulgham, who had committed the murder herself, told Edmonds to take the blame in order to protect her from getting the death penalty, claiming that he would face no punishment due to his age.
+Edmonds listened to Fulgham, and told detectives that the two of them had murdered Joey Fulgham together.
+Four days later, Edmonds retracted his confession and gave a second interview, saying he did not know that Joey Fulgham was dead at the time he had left his half-sister's house.
+However, 14 month later, he would be convicted of Joey Fulgham's murder and sentenced to life in prison, with a requirement to serve 40 years before being eligible for parole.
+Paradoxically, at Kristi Fulgham's trial in 2006, prosecutors described Edmonds as having been manipulated by his half-sister, something that had not been allowed for in Edmonds' own trial.
+In 2007, the Mississippi Supreme Court overturned Edmonds' conviction on the basis that his confession had been obtained under questionable means; at a new trial in 2008, a jury would find him innocent.
+In 2009, Tyler Edmonds would receive a payment of $200,000 by the state for wrongful conviction; he would later receive a settlement of $135,000 in 2017.